Jared-Wood135/telco_project/README.md

 <br><br>
 <h4><b>If I Had More Time:</b></h4>

+- For customer service:
     - Why does everyone only signup on the 21st of any given month/year
     - Why did everyone churn on 31JAN2022
     - What happened in 2021
+    - Assess customer comments/sentiment:
+        - Are our services adequate for their price
+        - Are our services performing properly or breaking
+        - Why did the customer signup/churn
+- For marketing:
+    - What are the prices of all services/bundles we provide
+    - What advertisements are we running
+- Further exploration:
+    - Why is month-to-month contract popular
-- Why is tenure getting shorter, but monthly_charges are dropping
+    - Why is tenure getting shorter, but monthly charges dropping
-- Get prices of all services
-- Check for customer comments/sentiment
+    - Are extra services necessary or a burden
-- Check for local competition
+    - Compare local competition if any
-- Check for local 'common knowledge'/'norm'
+    - Establish local 'common knowledge'/'norm'
-- Check advertisements
 <br><br>